lynnfaraday/aresmush.com/tutorials/manage/reboot.md

 > Your operating system is indicating that your server needs to be rebooted - probably to finish installing automatic updates.
 Please restart the server (not just the game) as soon as you can.
 You may encounter performance or memory issues until this is done.

+{% note %}
-{% include note.html content="It is highly recommended that you reboot your system as soon as possible when you see this message.
-Not only will this get you the necessary security updates faster, but it will avoid lag and other performance issues." %}
+It is highly recommended that you reboot your system as soon as possible when you see this message.
+Not only will this get you the necessary security updates faster, but it will avoid lag and other performance issues.
+{% endnote %}

 ## How to Reboot